 - Born November 2, 1974 in Cartagena, Bolívar, Colombia

-After the 2004 campaign, Cabrera became a free agent and signed with the Los Angeles Angels of Anaheim, linking up again with his friend Guerrero.
+In the glow of the championship, Cabrera became a free agent and signed with the Los Angeles Angels of Anaheim, linking up again with his friend Guerrero.
 He hit .257 with 8 home runs and 57 RBI in 2005.
 Cabrera was on the team that defeated the New York Yankees in the postseason in both 2004 and 2005; he was the first player to beat the Yankees in two straight postseasons since the New York Giants beat them in 1921 and 1922.
 He improved to .282 with 9 homers and 82 RBI in 2006, while reaching base safely in an Angels record 63 straight games.
 He hit .301 for the team in 2007 and earned his second Gold Glove award.
 Following the season, he was traded to the Chicago White Sox for pitcher Jon Garland.
 He then began the nomadic phase of his career.
-If his talent had been a bit of a well-kept secret in Montreal, it was no longer the case anymore, after his contributions to the Red Sox's first World Championship in 75 years, and to a series of very good Angels teams.
+If his talent had been a bit of a well-kept secret in Montreal, it was no longer the case anymore, after his contributions to the Red Sox's first World Championship in 75 years and a series of very good Angels teams.
 His services were sought by a string of teams who were one or two players away from contention, and Cabrera would provide that additional touch with his multi-faceted contributions on the field and veteran leadership in the clubhouse.
 With the White Sox in 2008, he hit .281 and scored 93 runs from the top of the lineup, collecting 186 hits and 56 walks as the team won the AL Central title in a one-game playoff against the Twins.
-A free agent after the season, he was sought out by the Oakland Athletics, who were poised to make a run in the AL West.
-He hit .280 in 101 games, and when it turned out the team was not as good as expected, he was traded to the Twins, who needed to strengthen their middle infield in a run for the postseason.
+A free agent again, he was sought out by the Oakland Athletics, who were poised to make a run in the AL West.
+He hit .280 in 101 games and, when it turned out the team was not as good as expected, he was traded to the Twins, who needed to strengthen their middle infield in a run for the postseason.
 He continued to hit well in the Metrodome, .289 in 59 games, for an overall batting line of .284/.316/.389, with 36 doubles, 83 runs and 77 RBI.
-The Twins ran into the New York Yankees juggernaut in the ALDS however.
+The Twins ran into the New York Yankees juggernaut in the ALDS.

-2010 again saw Cabrera wear a new uniform, this time that of the Cincinnati Reds.
-The young team was not expected to compete, but with 1B Joey Votto having an MVP year and Cabrera providing the glue that held the infield together, they ended up winning the NL Central for the first time since 1995.
+2010 again saw Cabrera wear a new uniform, this time the Cincinnati Reds.
+The young team was not expected to compete, but with first baseman Joey Votto having an MVP year and Cabrera providing the glue that held the infield together, they ended up winning the NL Central for the first time since 1995.
 Missing some time with an injury, he played 121 games at shortstop, hitting .263 from the bottom of the batting order.
 That year, he set a record by reaching the postseason with different teams in four consecutive seasons: the Angels in 2007, the White Sox in 2008, the Twins in 2009 and the Reds in 2010.
 Unfortunately, he did not do particularly well in any of those postseasons, as his teams bowed out in the first round all four years, with Orlando never collecting more than three hits.
 In 2011, he started the season with yet another team, the Cleveland Indians.
-He was moved to second base, as the Indians had his namesake - but no relation - Asdrubal Cabrera - to man the shortstop spot.
-He adjusted quickly to the switch, being involved in a triple play in his first week, but hitting only .244 in 91 games.
-Still, the Indians got off to an unexpected hot start and led their division for most of the first half with Cabrera again receiving kudos for helping a young team jell and holding the infield together.
-However, the team slowed down by the All-Star break, and with young second baseman Jason Kipnis ready for a promotion to the Show, Orlando was traded one last time, to the San Francisco Giants for outfield prospect Thomas Neal, on July 30th.
+He was moved to second base, as the Indians had Asdrubal Cabrera (no relation) to man shortstop.
+He adjusted quickly, being involved in a triple play in his first week, but hitting only .244 in 91 games.
+Still, the Indians got off to an unexpected hot start and led their division most of the first half with Cabrera again receiving kudos for helping a young team jell and holding the infield together.
+The team slowed down by the All-Star break, and with young second baseman Jason Kipnis ready for a promotion, Orlando was traded one last time, to the San Francisco Giants, for outfield prospect Thomas Neal on July 30th.
 The defending World Champions were beset by injuries and getting little production from shortstop Miguel Tejada, whose age was starting to show.
 Orlando went back to his familiar position for 36 games to complete the year, but he was also running out of steam.
 He hit .222 for the Giants as the team fell well short of the Arizona Diamondbacks.
-The Giants made no effort to bring him back, and on January 18, 2012, he announced on a Colombian radio station that he was retiring after 15 seasons and almost 2000 games played.
-He was a very good player for all those years and a key part of a large number of winning teams, but never made an All-Star team.
-Many of his contributions were subtle, but he was much appreciated by his managers and teammates as a player who understood the game thoroughly and always played it smartly.
+The Giants made no effort to bring him back, and on January 18, 2012, he announced on a Colombian radio station that he was retiring after 15 seasons and almost 2,000 games played.

 - 2-time Gold Glove Winner (2001/NL & 2007/AL)